s2way/nrcm/README.md

 ```
 4) Start your server by typing: `node index.js`

 Your server should be running now.
-NRCM will automatically create the folder structure of your application.
+WaferPie will automatically create the folder structure of your application.

 ## Folder Structure